Architecture Foundations Program

 Practice Creativity as Problem Solving

-Studying architecture foundations gives you time to explore what’s possible and ways to make functionality creative and beautiful.
+While architecture always solves problems, studying architecture foundations gives you time to explore what’s possible and ways to make functionality creative and beautiful.

-Learn Drawing, Mapping, + Modeling Techniques
+Learn Drawing, Mapping, and Modeling Techniques

 Create a Community of Peers